-GW Law Munich Intellectual Property and Information Law Summer Program
+GW Law Munich Intellectual Property and Technology Law Summer Program

 About the Program

-As a complement to its leading intellectual property program in Washington, DC, GW Law will offer a two-and-a-half-week intellectual property law program in Munich, Germany, a vibrant city less than an hour from the Alps, known as Europe's "Intellectual Property Capital."
-The ABA-accredited program offers four one-credit elective courses from which participating students must choose two, as well as a mandatory course that includes special lectures and site visits to local IP institutions such as the European Patent Office, and look to enrolling a diverse body of students as in years past.
-In past years, 12 to 20 students (including students from GW, other US ABA-approved law schools, and students from foreign law schools) participated in the program.
-The courses offered are also open to LLM students from the Munich Intellectual Property Law Center.
+GW Law’s Center for Law and Technology is offering a two-and-a-half-week - 3 credit - intellectual property and technology law program in Munich, Germany, a vibrant city less than an hour from the Alps, known as Europe's "Intellectual Property and Technology Law Capital."
+The ABA-accredited program offers four one-credit elective courses from which participating students must choose two, as well as one mandatory course that includes special lectures and site visits to local IP and Technology Law institutions such as BMW and the European Patent Office In past years, 20-30 students (including students from GW Law, other US ABA-approved law schools, foreign law schools, and even the Korean Patent Office) participated in the program.
+Three of the five courses offered are also open to current LLM students from the Munich Intellectual Property Law Center, so you will be taught by renowned international experts and attend class with international students.

 Munich Intellectual Property Law Center (MIPLC)